CodeBear801/tech_summary/tech-summary/papers/mapreduce.md

 - Master: gives tasks to workers; remembers where intermediate output is
 - M Map tasks, R Reduce tasks
 - Input stored in GFS, be split into several parts, 3 copies of each Map input file
 - One copy of user's program into master, others are workers.
 Tasks contains M map tasks and R reduce tasks.
-All computers run both GFS and MR workers
-- **many more input tasks than workers**
+All computers run both GFS and MR workers.  **Many more input tasks than workers**
+- Map
   - Master gives a Map task to each worker, then hands out new tasks as old ones finish
   - For each worker, when he get map task, he will handle one of the split.
 Map will pass key-value in data into Map() and buffer result in the memory
   - Map worker hashes intermediate keys into R partitions, on local disk(Think about What's a good data structure for implementing this?)
+- Reduce
   - **no Reduce calls until all Maps are finished**
   - master tells Reducers to fetch intermediate data partitions from Map workers
+  - Reducer will get data for its part, sort data and send (key, a list of value) into reducer function
   - Reduce workers write final output to GFS (one file per Reduce task)

-- Reducer will get data for its part, sort data and send (key, a list of value) into reducer function

 ## Questionnaire